Boston University’s Most Notable Alumni

 5. Louisa Holman Fisk

 Louisa Holman Fisk graduated from Boston University in 1883 and went on to work with the WYMCA.
-She helped fund the Fisk House on campus, which is used for women in grad school who need assistance with housing costs.
+She helped fund the Fisk House on campus, which provides housing for women in graduate school who need assistance with housing costs.

 6. John Wesley Edward Bowen

 John Wesley Edward Bowen was born into slavery in 1855.
-He was among the first African Americans to earn a Ph.D. in the U.S. and the first to earn one from Boston University in 1887.
+He was among the first African Americans to earn a Ph.D. in the U.S., and the first to do so from Boston University in 1887.
 He would later become a clergyman, denominational official, and university educator.

 7. Emma Schofield